-River Arts on Water is a beautiful space on the banks of the Wisconsin River in Prairie du Sac, Wisconsin, where people can explore, celebrate and advance the arts and cultural forms that express the inextricable bond between humans and the landscape in which they dwell.
-Devoted to the cultural and ecological vitality of the community, it is a retail gallery,concert, workshop and gathering place operated by River Arts Inc.
+Opened in 2011, River Arts on Water is a beautiful space on the banks of the Wisconsin River in Prairie du Sac, Wisconsin.
+Devoted to the cultural and ecological vitality of the community, it is a retail gallery, concert, and gathering place operated by River Arts, Inc.

 Discover the fortunate rhythm of Sauk Prairie here.

 by Walter Dickey, member of the first RAI Board of Directors